Alive (2009 film)

-Alive (Gjallë), stylized as Alive!, is a 2009 Albanian, Austrian and French drama film directed and written by Artan Minarolli.
+Alive (Gjallë), stylized as Alive!, is a 2009 drama film directed and written by Artan Minarolli.
 It stars Nik Xhelilaj in the 1997 tragedy of Otranto, in which at least 84 Albanians died while attempting to emigrate to Italy by ship.
 It was Albania's nominee for the Academy Award for Best International Feature Film at the 82nd Academy Awards, but it was not one of the finalists.

 Plot

 In a country where tradition and modernity are in constant conflict, Koli, a college student determined to fully embrace his youth, finds his life upended when his father passes away.
 Tasked with bearing the burden of an ancient crime, Koli is drawn into the brutal and archaic realities of contemporary Albania's feudal past.